 NFL weather-based betting lines

 While we can all spend some time making educated guesses on the impact the weather will have on upcoming games or listening to the betting experts, there’s also a shortcut we can use to figure out how big of a deal it may be in the grand scheme of things.

-We can follow the money in the form of watching the twists and turns of NFL betting lines for the weekly games.
+We can follow the money in the form of watching the twists and turns of weekly NFL betting lines.
 For potential weather impacts specifically, we can glean some big clues by watching for the following.

 - Spreads and moneyline odds grow larger for favorites: The public is leaning toward the weather having a bigger impact on the road side.

 - Range of spreads and moneylines tighten: Both sides could be impacted, but the game plan of the favorite might not go as smoothly as initially anticipated.

 - Totals noticeably tick up or down: The weather impact is expected to be felt on the scoreboard in one way or another.